zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 ![Screen shot WiFi Maunt](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/wificontrol.png)
 <br><br>
-* Arduino, Raspberry pi,Raspberry pi camera modülü, L298N motor sürücü, Motorlar, Güç kaynağının bağlantılarını  yukarıdaki resimdeki gibi gerçekleştiriniz.
+*Connections among Arduino, Raspberry pi,Raspberry pi camera module, L298N motor driver, Motors and Power Supply are set up as above picture.
-* Yukarıdaki şekildeki gibi arduino pin bağlantılarını ve raspberry pi bağlantısını  gerçekleştirdikten sonra yapmamız gereken arduino kodlarımızı yüklemek olacaktır.
-Bunu sıra ile şu  şekilde yapabilirsiniz.

-* 0. Arduino kodlarının açıklamaları ve ne işe yaradığı ile ilgili detaylı bilgi kodların içinde mevcuttur.

-* 1. `androidToRaspberry.ino` adlı arduino kodumuzu indiriniz ve çift tıklayarak açınız.

-* 2. Açılan proje dosyasını arduino' ya yüklemek için sıra ile  sekmelerden `Tools` => `Board`  ve buradan kullandığınız arduino modelinizi seçiniz.<br><br>
+* After connected Arduino pins and Raspberry pi as above picture, we can load our codes to Arduino.
+That do by this sequence:
+* Detail information about Arduino codes is placed in that codes.
+* Download "androidToRaspberry.ino" file and open this file with double click.
+* For uploading that project file to Arduino, first you must select the Arduino model from "Tools => Board" menu.<br><br>

 ![Screen Shot RA1](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/ra1.png)